Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYeah.

-Speaker AI've had my first pint of beer, but I'm not going to.
+Speaker AI've had my first pint of beer, but I'm not gonna.

-Speaker AI'm not going to aim to drink beer, so I'm.
+Speaker AI'm not gonna aim to drink beer.

-Speaker AI bet that's going to be half people, but half of you yeah, yeah.
+Speaker AI bet that's gonna be half people, but half of you.

 Speaker AYou don't drink, do you?